Edited By : Renée Deveney

 • Stiffness

-In June 2021, Exactech issued a recall for the Connexion GXL acetabular polyethylene liner.
+In June 2021, Exactech recalled the Connexion GXL acetabular polyethylene liner.
 The company said the recall was necessary because of premature prosthesis wear, which contributed to the early failure of hip replacements and the need for revision surgery.

-If your Exactech replacement ankle, knee or hip device was recalled, schedule an appointment with your surgeon to discuss your concerns and options.
-They will take X-rays and use other diagnostic tests to assess premature wear or bone and tissue damage.
+If your Exactech replacement ankle, knee, shoulder or hip device was recalled, schedule an appointment with your surgeon to discuss your concerns and options.
+They will take X-rays and perform other diagnostic tests to assess premature wear or bone and tissue damage.

-Surgeons monitor patients without problems with their implants.
-Revision surgery is not recommended for asymptomatic people.
+Surgeons should also monitor patients without implant problems.
+Exactech does not recommend revision surgery for asymptomatic people.
 If you develop problems, discuss the risks and benefits of revision surgery with your surgeon.

 People who have recalled devices and experienced complications may qualify to file a legal claim.
-Those with complications, such as implant loosening, qualify to file a lawsuit because they may need or have already undergone revision surgery.
-A qualified lawyer may help you get compensation for medical costs, lost wages and pain and suffering.
+A qualified lawyer may help you get compensation for medical costs, lost wages, pain and suffering.

 Please seek the advice of a qualified professional before making decisions about your health or finances.